coverclock/com-diag-hazer/README.md

 I find this format more suitable for viewing the data during post-processing.

-## csv2udp
+## csv2dgm

-Piping the CSV snippet into the script csv2udp and providing an IP host address and port number like this
+Piping the CSV snippet into the script csv2dgm and providing an IP host address and port number like this

-    csv2udp localhost:8080
+    csv2dgm -j localhost:8080

 sends a subset of the CSV line to an endpoint as a UDP datagram in JSON format.
 Receiving the datagrams using a command like this